Gemstones-related

 Are there labor unions or trade associations involved in Moyo Gems?

 Yes!
-All miners are members of the Tanzanian Women Miners Association (TAWOMA).
-This is a trade group founded, led, and comprised of women miners across Tanzania.
+All Tanzanian miners are members of the Tanzanian Women Miners Association (TAWOMA).
+TAWOMA is a trade group founded, led, and comprised of women miners across Tanzania.
 With 3,000 members across Tanzania, it is a formidable group of passionate women who fight discrimination, advocate for better laws and services, and help us reach the most remote miners with the fewest resources.
 TAWOMA is a co-founder of Moyo Gems and a true program partner in every sense.
 They tell Pact and international trading partners about any new issues to be aware of, and inspire all of us to constantly improve.
+Pact is also deepening its partnership with the TAWOMA Youth, a new branch of the TAWOMA organization focused on value addition and youth employment for Tanzanians aged 18 and older (youth is defined as between 18-35, which is more than 70% of Tanzania's population).

 Why do women choose to mine?
 I've never heard of women miners!